 - The tax will be phased in over a period of time to allow for smooth transition in adopting cleaner and more efficient technologies and behaviours.
-The first phase will run from implementation up to 2022. - The "phasing in" approach takes cognisance of the developmental challenges facing South Africa and international climate change policy developments.
+Initially, the first phase was scheduled to run from implementation up to 2022, however in the 2022/2023 Budget Speech held in February 2022, it was announced that the first phase would be extended by three years for the period 1 January 2023 to 31 December 2025. - The "phasing in" approach takes cognisance of the developmental challenges facing South Africa and international climate change policy developments.